 Packaging

 Packaging is one area in which we could make a meaningful difference to our environmental footprint.
-We, therefore, seek to maximise the sustainability of our packaging by improving its circularity.
+We therefore seek to maximise the sustainability of our packaging by improving its circularity.
+Our approach focuses on reducing material use, increasing recycled content, and designing packaging that can be effectively recycled at end-of-life.
 That is why we have committed to making all our packaging fully recyclable by 2025.
-Meanwhile, we want to reduce our use of virgin material by increasing the recycled content in our packaging to 25% by 2025.
+Meanwhile, we aim to reduce our reliance on virgin materials by increasing the recycled content in our packaging to at least 25% by 2025.

-Guaranteeing that our packaging will perform as it is designed to, as well as be aesthetically good and safe for our consumers is an industrial norm.
-Our strategies include allocating R&D resources in sustainable packaging innovations and working closely with our stakeholders to find sustainable packaging solutions:
+Guaranteeing that our packaging performs as intended, while remaining aesthetically appealing and safe for our consumers, is an industrial norm.
+Beyond compliance, we view sustainable packaging as a driver of innovation and long-term value creation.
+Our strategies include allocating R&D resources to sustainable packaging innovations and working closely with our stakeholders across the value chain to identify and implement more sustainable packaging solutions.

 Reducing the amount of materials used in our packaging

-• F&N has made a Group-wide commitment to reduce the weight of our packaging materials.
-In other words, we are decreasing the volume of packaging materials used, relative to the product’s size.
-Wherever possible, we actively reduce the use of materials that are less environmentally friendly – e.g. our product labels or the use of flexible packaging, by transitioning to PET and laminated paper packaging.
+F&N has made a Group-wide commitment to reduce the weight of our packaging materials.
+In other words, we are decreasing the volume of packaging materials used relative to the product’s size.
+Through lightweighting initiatives and design optimisation, we aim to minimise material intensity without compromising product integrity.
+Wherever possible, we actively reduce the use of materials that are less environmentally friendly – for example, optimising labels and rationalising packaging components, or transitioning from less sustainable formats to PET and laminated paper packaging where these offer better recyclability and lower environmental impact.

 Increasing the usage of sustainable packaging materials